 Most of the mezcal from SLP is made from the low-yielding salmiana agave, which Morales says is very waxy and difficult to work with.
 It can take as much as four times the amount of salmiana to produce mezcal than it does with other agave varieties.
 The plant grows very large—sometimes as wide as 12 feet—and is also used to make the fermented drink pulque.

-Once these huge agave are harvested, then the real magic happens.
-The traditional mezcal distillation method in Oaxaca is to roast the ripe agave, crush it, then ferment everything and distill the entire mash.
+Once these huge agave are harvested, the real magic happens.
+The traditional mezcal distillation method in Oaxaca is to roast the ripe agave, crush it, then ferment and distill the entire mash.
 But in San Luis, mezcaleros siphon off the juice from the crushed agave and distill that on its own.

 The difference comes through in the flavor.
 “I always say, If the color green could have a flavor, this would be it,” says Rodriguez.
 Mezcals from SLP have a stunning combination of high minerality and distinctive spiciness.
 “I think it’s one of the best transformations from agave to a spirit.
 It’s so full of jalapeño and pickle flavors.”